-(In the "spirit" of the season, and because we've been without power since Sunday's storm, I hereby repost this from last October.
+(In the "spirit" of the season, and because it's Halloween, I hereby repost this from last October.
 I think you'll agree it's especially fitting this time of year...)

-Given that Halloween is today, here's a question for you: Do you believe in ghosts?
+Given that it's Halloween, here's a question for you: Do you believe in ghosts?

 The answer for me depends on what kind of ghosts you mean.
 I don't believe in the creepy un-dead or goulish wanderings of departed souls.
 But I do believe in the ghosts of the past - the hauntings of a place by the memories of the people who were there.
 Who were they?
 What were their dreams and plans?
 Were they anything like us?
 While dead people don't actually haunt us, the spirits and memories of the past can - and often do.
 Especially if you're paying close attention.

 During this time of year especially, if you keep your eyes open and know where to look, you can see some of these ghosts of the past materializing.
 You have only to slow down, pay attention, and keep your eyes peeled.
 Here's just one example for those interested in the history of railroading in the Connecticut River Valley...